printago/OrcaSlicer-PrintagoEdition/README.md

 The GNU Affero General Public License, version 3 ensures that if you use any part of this software in any way (even behind a web server), your software must be released under the same license.

-Orca Slicer includes a pressure advance calibration pattern test adapted from Andrew Ellis' generator, which is licensed under GNU General Public License, version 3.
+Orca Slicer PE includes a pressure advance calibration pattern test adapted from Andrew Ellis' generator, which is licensed under GNU General Public License, version 3.
 Ellis' generator is itself adapted from a generator developed by Sineos for Marlin, which is licensed under GNU General Public License, version 3.

 The bambu networking plugin is based on non-free libraries from Bambulab.
-It is optional to the Orca Slicer and provides extended functionalities for Bambulab printer users.
+It is optional to the Orca Slicer PE, _*but*_ it provides the required functionalities for Printago to control Bambu Lab printers.